actions-marketplace-validations/lhl2617_vsce-version-check-action/README.md

 # `vsce-version-check-action`

-Check VSCode Extension version validity on the Marketplace automatically
+Check whether your current VSCode Extension version is a publishable version on the VSCode Marketplace.